 I was constantly learning things from different members of the extended family.
 Everyone had their duties around the finca, maintaining and improving, mostly eco-sustainable endeavors.
 Their collective work also included taking care of the tourists, which was only moi for those two late September days in 2021; when I couldn’t help but ask myself: Was I the last foreign vagabond?

-Thankfully for most of the world, tourism has opened up considerably last September.
+Thankfully, world tourism has opened up considerably since last September.

 Have you been to the city of Mocoa or elsewhere in the departmento of Putumayo?
 Fell free to leave a comment below.